Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 Travel Pay

-The VA will pay 41.5 cents per mile in travel reimbursement for scheduled VA appointments if your service-connected disability rating is 30 percent or higher.
+The VA will pay 41.5 cents per mile in travel reimbursement for scheduled VA appointments if your service-connected disability rating is 30% or higher.
 The VA will also pay for travel on a “needs basis,” meaning reimbursement may be available for scheduled visits if your income is below the maximum annual VA pension rate.

 You may also be eligible for reimbursement of travel costs associated with VA claims exams, VA-approved transplant care, or an appointment to get a service dog.